Viking (cruise line): Accidents and incidents

 On 11 September 2016, Viking Freya collided with a bridge near to Erlangen, Germany, crushing the wheelhouse and killing two crew members.

 On 23 March 2019, Viking Sky put out a mayday call after she suffered an engine failure off the coast of Norway.
-Six of Norway’s fourteen rescue helicopters were sent to the scene, and 460 passengers were evacuated before the ship travelled to Molde under her own power.
+Six of Norway's fourteen rescue helicopters were sent to the scene, and 460 passengers were evacuated before the ship travelled to Molde under her own power.
 The vessel was attached to a tugboat as the anchors were inoperable.
 On 27 March, Viking Sky arrived at a shipyard in Kristiansund for repairs.
 The next scheduled cruise was cancelled.

 On 1 April 2019, Viking Idun collided with the oil tanker Chemical Marketer (IMO 9304291) in Terneuzen, in the Netherlands, not far from Antwerp.
-Five passengers were slightly injured; one crew member was taken to hospital.
+Five passengers were slightly injured; one crew member was taken to a hospital.
 The Marine Insurance report indicates that the Idun "suffered considerable damage to her bow" while the tanker "suffered several breaches to her hull".